Incarnation/react-test-2/README.md

 - [ ] The owner will be able to see all the viewing or booking request and confirmed with the requester
 - [ ] A comment field for each of the rental will be added so that user will be make comments on it
 - [ ] More robusted UI will be added or modification of the existing UI
+- [ ] Will be implementing Redis cache system to avoid the backend hitting the database too many times